GianPolizzi/kafka-demo/README.md

 # Kafka Producer/Consumer Demo

 This project is a simple demonstration of an asynchronous communication system using Apache Kafka.
-It contains the following micro-services:
+It contains the following micro-services and library:
 - producer-service: A RESTful API that sends messages to a Kafka topic.
 - consumer-service: A Kafka listener that receives and processes messages from the same topic.
+- shared-module: Library containing the Bean class for standard message

 ## Getting started 🚀

 To get the project up and running locally, follow these steps.

 ### Prerequisites